“Deep End (fka Whet)”, Ali Hazelwood

 If you decide to go for it, I think it should be me.

-This book centers around two leads who have kinks, but to be honest, this book is actually less smutty and less kinky than Ali’s previous hit, Not in Love.
+This book centers around two leads who have kinks, but to be honest, this book is actually less smutty than Ali’s previous hit, Not in Love.
 Despite Mr xo’s belief that I am a slut for smut, I actually enjoy Ali’s books for the healthy depiction of sexual and romantic relationships, and in my opinion, Whet does it well.
+The way Ali handles kink is respectful, nuanced, and refreshingly healthy.
+Scarlett and Lukas have a dynamic that’s grounded in trust and consent, and watching them learn each other’s emotional and physical needs felt more intimate than any explicit scene could ever deliver.

 NOTE: On July 15, 2025, Julie Soto confirmed during the Sacramento leg of her Rose in Chains book tour (featuring Stephanie Garber) that DEI-hating turncoat Target is the reason why this book is Deep End and not Whet.
 Fuck you very much, Target.